6.5 Types of Dominance

-As we discussed in the previous section on polygenic traits, in humans for instance, most characteristics do not fit into simply two different phenotypes — complex traits e.g., height, hair texture, skin colour etc., seemingly do not follow Mendelian analysis.
-As more scientists began analyzing genetic crosses using different types of plants and animals, it was found that while some traits did obey Mendel’s laws (they were determined by a single gene with 1 dominant and 1 recessive allele), many other traits did not.
-In such cases, there were no definite recessive or dominant traits observed or more than two alleles were identified in a particular cross.
+As we discussed in the previous section on polygenic traits, in humans most characteristics do not fit into two different phenotypes — complex traits, e.g., height, hair texture, skin colour etc., seemingly do not follow Mendelian analysis.
+As more scientists began analyzing genetic crosses using different types of plants and animals, it was found that while some traits obeyed Mendel’s laws (they were determined by a single gene with 1 dominant and 1 recessive allele), many other traits did not.
+In such cases, there were no definite recessive or dominant traits observed, or more than two alleles identified in a particular cross.
 In some instances, traits seem to be determined by more than one gene (multifactorial), and the environment also seemed to play a role through interaction with genes, to produce varying phenotypes.

 These examples of the behaviour of certain traits implies a more complex array of interactions are at play, as these do not generate the typical Mendelian phenotypic ratios.
 We are extending Mendel’s Laws in order to provide explanations for the behaviour of such traits, and not necessarily challenging them.

 One of the first concepts we need to understand, is that dominance is not always complete.
 Thus far, we have looked at the concept of dominance and recessiveness, whereby these conditions arise upon crossing two pure-breeding lines to create hybrids, and the hybrids are identical in phenotype to one parent for the particular trait in question.
 In this simplistic case, the allele passed down by that parent is said to be completely dominant when compared with the allele passed down by the parent whose trait is not manifested in the hybrid offspring.
 This type of arrangement is termed complete dominance.

 As we will now see, there are two other types of Dominance — namely, incomplete dominance and co-dominance.